 The interest rate for the Series HH savings bonds was set every six months and fixed on the day you purchased your bond.
 The rate was locked in for 10 years.
 Interest rates reset on the 10th anniversary of the Series HH bond's issue date.
 Series HH savings bonds reached maturity and stop earning interest income altogether on the twentieth anniversary of the issue date.
 Interest income received from Series HH savings bonds must be reported in the tax year it is received, but it is not subject to state and local taxes.

-Like the Series I savings bonds, Series HH savings bonds can be redeemed for full face value at any time.
+Like the Series I savings bond, the Series HH savings bonds can be redeemed for full face value at any time.
 All you need to do is walk into a bank and cash them in.
 However, it's worth checking to see if you've been receiving the regular interest payments or if interest has been deferred.
-If the interest was being deferred, you may be on the hook to pay taxes on those accumulated funds.
+If the interest was being deferred, you might be on the hook to pay taxes on those accumulated funds.
 Taxes become due after 20 years when the bonds are no longer generating interest.

 The End of the Series HH Savings Bond Program

 On September 1st, 2004, the United States Treasury Department stopped offering Series HH savings bonds to investors, ending a successful and well-regarded program that rewarded saving, thrift, and investment.
-The program has not been replaced with anything comparable, leaving investors to look to the private market to find good bond investments.
+The program has not been replaced with anything comparable, leaving investors looking to the private market to find good bond investments.